DiscourseGraphs/obsidian-lab-example/README.md

 ## Suggestions for how to explore discourse graphs using this example vault

 1. Download this example vault (all plugin "batteries" are included already)
-2. Choose 1-2 projects that already have some questions/claims/evidence around them, maybe some sub-experiments too
-3. For each project
-	1. Create the project and its container experiments
+2. Go through the [[Discourse Graph Sandbox|Welcome]] to get a quick tutorial on how to use discourse graphs to achieve different goal
+3. Choose a project that you have in mind or in progress
-	2. Map out the key questions/claims/evidence for the project
+4. Map out the key questions/claims/evidence for the project using the provided templates
-	3. Maybe tabulate some logs for ongoing experiments in those projects
+5. Begin visually organizing your work on a discourse canvas

-### Templates/workflows
+## Templates/workflows

-At the moment a lot of our lab processes are encoded in "smartblock" workflows and templates.
-For instance, we have meeting templates that focus attention on research questions, and workflows for creating new projects/experiments that encourage specification of target questions/hypotheses.
-You may want to start working in similar things to support sufficient (minimal) standardization and shared processes as you collaborate.

 Our discourse plugin supports the use of templates when creating discourse nodes, but for more advanced workflow structuring, you might experiment with the Templater plugin: